-Tuesday, April 23Sports.
+Tuesday, November 12Sports.
 Travel.
 Events

 What is sports tourism?

-According to a market report by Allied Market Research, the global sports tourism industry was pegged at $323.42bn in 2020.
+A market report by Allied Market Research found that the global sports tourism industry was pegged at $323.42bn in 2020.
 However, it is expected to reach $1.8 trillion by 2030, growing at a compound annual growth rate (CAGR) of 16.1% from 2021 to 2030.

 The report revealed that by region, Europe and North America held the largest share in 2020 – accounting for nearly two-fifths of the market, due to the presence of a large population and high participation in sports activities.
 However, the global sports tourism market across Asia-Pacific is projected to register the highest CAGR of 17.7% during the forecast period of 2021 to 2030, owing to increase in sports participation and sports event hosting.